lindenb/jvarkit/docs/RNASeqPolyA.md

       version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
       Default: false
+    -C, --contig
+      limit to this contig/chromosome
     --disable-index
       Disable use of BAM index
+      Default: false
+    -d, --duplicate-ends
+      keep only one transcript if transcripts share the same 3' coordinate
+      Default: false
+    --filter-reads
+      remove duplicate, supplementary, malformed reads
       Default: false
     --generate-vcf-md5
       Generate MD5 checksum for VCF output.